Starkc137/Sudoku-Solver---2021/README.md

 # Sudoku-Solver---2021
 ## Input / Output
 ### Input
-Your program must read a Sudoku from stdin (using cin).
-You will read n integers, each separated by spaces.
+The program reads a Sudoku from stdin (using cin). it reads n integers, each separated by spaces.
 It will contain values in {0, 1, . . . , n}.
 If a cell contains a 0 then treat that cell as blank.
-Your program should be able to handle Sudoku of various sizes:
+The program should be able to handle Sudoku of various sizes:
 • 9 × 9 – {0, 1, . . . , 9},
 • 16 × 16 – {0, 1, . . . , 9, A, . . . , F}, and